DTV – Roman Yampolskiy on AI superintelligence, human extermination and simulation theory

 I think you've spoken to this about the brute force method of just adding compute to silicon neural networks, giving rise to intelligence in ways that even the engineers don't quite understand.

-Uh, can you speak to that?
+Can you speak to that?

-Yeah, so if you look at uh nature, just animals, as the brain size increases, it looks like they're getting smarter with humans being sort of at the top of that food chain.
+Yeah, so if you look at nature, just animals, as the brain size increases, it looks like they're getting smarter with humans being sort of at the top of that food chain.

-There are exceptions, uh, bigger brains and dolphins and I think elephants, but they have lower density of neurons.
+There are exceptions, bigger brains and dolphins and I think elephants, but they have lower density of neurons.

 So the more neurons, the bigger the neural network, the more likely you are to have advanced intelligence.

-And that theory, the scalability hypothesis has been shown to be true so far.
+And that theory, the scalability hypothesis, has been shown to be true so far.

-And and thank you for answering that.
+And thank you for answering that.

-And let me follow up specifically, it seems to me that there is an emerging natural intelligence out of the complexity, even without additional training.
+Specifically, it seems to me that there is an emerging natural intelligence out of the complexity, even without additional training.

-Uh what do you think about that concept?
+What do you think about that concept?

 Because what I'm seeing is, yeah, go ahead.